 As unexplained infertility is a diagnosis of elimination, your doctor will have to go through a full fertility test with you.
 You may be given the diagnosis of unexplained infertility if:

 If you are having trouble conceiving, please get in touch and we can help.
-At The Evewell, we are fertility experts and have 20+ years experience in gynaecology and fertility, so we will know the best way to support you in your journey.
+At The Evewell, we are fertility experts and have 20+ years of experience in gynaecology and fertility, so we will know the best way to support you in your journey.

 Are idiopathic infertility and unexplained infertility the same?

 No, idiopathic infertility and unexplained infertility are not the same.
-Although idiopathic translates to ‘unexplained’, in terms of infertility, actually means when either the male semen analysis results are not normal or the female isn’t ovulating correctly, but the reasons that are unknown.
+Although idiopathic translates to ‘unexplained’, in terms of infertility, actually means when either the male semen analysis results are not normal or the female isn’t ovulating correctly, but the reasons are unknown.
 With unexplained infertility, the female eggs and sperm seem fine, but the couple still can’t conceive.